On Distributed Colouring of Hyperbolic Random Graphs: Introduction

 \subsection{Background on Distributed Graph Colouring}

-Graph colouring is one of the principal problems in in the field of distributed computing.
-The local model dates back to the highly influential work carried out by Linial~\cite{Linial-87}.
-For lower bounds, he showed in~\cite{Linial-92} that to colour a cycle with 3 colours requires $\Omega(\log^* n)$ rounds what was also independently proven for randomised algorithms by Naor~\cite{Naor91}.
-Moreover, it is well known that general graphs are not deterministically $\Delta + 1$-colourable within one round~\cite{Kuhn2006On,M21,szegedy93}.

-Regarding general upper bounds when colouring with $\Delta + 1$ colours, in a breakthrough result, Rozho\v{n} and Ghaffari introduced a network decomposition to colour deterministically in $\poly\log n$ rounds within the framework of the LOCAL model~\cite{RG20}.
-For the more restrictive CONGEST model introduced by Paleg~\cite{paleg-00}, Halld{\'{o}}rsson,~Kuhn,~Maus~and Tonoyan accomplished the same efficiency but in the randomised setting~\cite{HKMT21}.
-In turn, Halld{\'{o}}rsson,~Kuhn,~Nolin~and Tonoyan matched these bounds for $\Delta+1$-list colouring~\cite{HKNT22}.
-The current state of the art for distributed colouring in the LOCAL model as for maximal independent set is the celebrated work by Ghaffari~and~Grunau~\cite{GG24}.
+Graph colouring is one of the most-studied problems in in the field of distributed computing and we have already mentioned several results.
+Many early results are summarized in the excellent monograph by Barenboim and Elkin dedicated to distributed graph colouring \cite{barenboimelkin_book}.
+Regarding general upper bounds when colouring with $\Delta + 1$ colours, in a breakthrough result, Rozho\v{n} and Ghaffari introduced a $\poly\log n$ deterministic algorithm for the network decomposition problem which due to reductions \cite{SLOCAL17,newHypergraphMatching} applies to a huge class of problems including the classic $\Delta+1$-vertex colouring problem, and also implies a $\poly\log\log n$-round randomised algorithm for $\Delta+1$-vertex colouring \cite{CLP18}.
+For the more restrictive CONGEST model~\cite{paleg-00}, Halld{\'{o}}rsson,~Kuhn,~Maus~and Tonoyan later accomplished the same efficiency~\cite{HKMT21}.
+Halld{\'{o}}rsson,~Kuhn,~Nolin~and Tonoyan matched these bounds for $\Delta+1$-list colouring~\cite{HKNT22} and $deg+1$-list colouring \cite{HNT22}.
+The current state of the art for distributed colouring in the LOCAL model stems from the celebrated work by Ghaffari~and~Grunau~\cite{GG24}.
+They designed an $\tilde{O}(\log^{5/3}n)$-round algorithm for the maximal independent set problem, that if combined with a reduction by Luby \cite{luby86} and the aforementioned works also yields a $\tilde{O}(\log^{5/3}\log n)$-round randomised algorithm for $\Delta+1$-vertex colouring.
+Here $\tilde{O}$ hides factors that are logarithmic in the argument.

-For graphs with a relatively small maximum degree $\Delta$, there are algorithms that colour in $f(\Delta)+ \bigO(\log^*n)$ rounds~\cite{barenboim15,BEG17,FHK16,MT20} while for graphs with maximum degree $\Delta$ larger than $\poly\log n$, there are algorithms which colour within $\bigO(\log^* n)$ rounds~\cite{SW10,HN21}.
+For graphs with a relatively small maximum degree $\Delta$, there are several deterministic algorithms that colour in $f(\Delta)+ \bigO(\log^*n)$ rounds~\cite{barenboim15,BEG17,FHK16,MT20} while for graphs with maximum degree $\Delta$ larger than $\poly\log n$, there are randomised algorithms which colour within $\bigO(\log^* n)$ rounds~\cite{SW10,HN21}.

 All aforementioned results consider a colour space of size $\Delta + 1$.
-Eventhough Brook's theorem says that all graphs except for odd cycles and cliques are colourable by at most $\Delta$ colours~\cite{Brooks_1941}, using $\Delta$ instead of $\Delta + 1$ colours makes the problem much more involved and there exists an entire body of work dedicated towards this direction~\cite{PS95,GHKM18,FHM23,HM24,bourreau2025fasterdistributeddeltacoloringruling}
+Eventhough Brook's theorem says that all graphs except for odd cycles and cliques are colourable with at most $\Delta$ colours~\cite{Brooks_1941}, using $\Delta$ instead of $\Delta + 1$ colours makes the problem much more involved and there exists an entire body of work dedicated towards this direction~\cite{PS95,GHKM18,FHM23,HM24,BBN25}